 Here’s a cool way you can start teaching your toddler about the world.
 A large world map with different landmarks and animals along with the names of the continents!
 You can create in any color you want, to keep with the theme of the bedroom.
 You could even add pictures of your very own travels.

 Pre-Schooler Artsy Corner

 Your 3 year old will be bursting with creativity.
 Make sure they get the opportunity to live out their creativity by giving them a dedicated art corner with pencils, crayons, clay, pastels, and paints.
 Since it’s a safe, dedicated art space, they’ll know to keep the messy stuff inside the perimeter and they won’t be afraid to really let the creativity run wild.

 Artsy Display Racks

-Since, they’ll be creating priceless masterpieces, why not give them a dedicated place where their cherished art can be displayed for everyone to see.
+Since they’ll be creating priceless masterpieces, why not give them a dedicated place where their cherished art can be displayed for everyone to see.
 As they see the look on your face, it will inevitably inspire even more creativity.
-It’s a truly invaluable boost to their creative development at such an significant age.
+It’s a truly invaluable boost to their creative development at such a significant age.

 Character Wall Stickers

 Every child has a favorite character, whether from a children’s book or an animated movie.
 They will be over the moon when you stick up some oversized wall stickers that add some spectacular imagery to the room.
 These can be picked up from Amazon, or even custom printed at your local print store.

 Some little ones just want to sail away and conquer undiscovered lands.
 A wooden maritime feel with furniture straight out of Davey Jone’s locker will leave them feeling like they are the captain of their very own pirate ship.
 If you’re handy enough, you could even build a pirate ship based around the twin size bed frame.